andre-ye/uni/docs/nsciences/astr-101/lecture.md

 - Venus may have been hit so far it is spinning backwards; Uranus tilts over by 98 degrees
 - It takes studying other planets to understand the way our solar system is laid out is fairly arbitrary adn contingent -- it's almost random chance.
 There are simple rules -- but once you start putting it together, what you get depends a lot on what happened.

+---

+## Week 4 Wednesday -- Measuring and INterpreting Light
+- Moving into the second act (first act -- here on Earth), leaving our homes behind
+- We can undrstand distant objects,b ut we just need to know more about light
+- We know a lot more aobut how light works
+- Light -- a way that energy propgates around the universe
+- Wavelength
+- Frequency: how many waves pass per unit of time
+- No matter its wavelength or frequency, all light moves through the universe at the smae speed.
+- However becuase red has a lower frequency than blue, more blue waves move in space than red waves in any period of time or space
+- Light shakes electric and magnetic fields -- hsorter wavelengths pack a lot more punch
+- Your eyes are sensitive to a very small range of wavelengths -- if the energy is too low or large your eye cells aren't being activated.
+- X-rays (ultraviolet): higher frequency than visible spectrum; radio waves, microwave radiation (infrared): lower frequency than visible spectrum
+  - Infrared waves can be very long -- meters or km long.
+  - Ultraviolet -- slightly higher energies than visible spectrum
+  - Gamma rays -- even higher frequency
+- Light which I see is reflected light -- dyes reflect certain colors and not others
+- But I am also making light -- I have a certain temperature hotter than the room around me, and I am producing infrared light, which we think of as heat, but it is really radiation
+- Light interacts with different things in very different ways
+- Light is based on temperature: molecules banging into each other, producing radiation, which leaves my body.
+What sort of glow you make depends on how much activity there is, and therefore how much energy they produce
+- There is a form of radiation that all things which are not transparent make which depend on their temperature
+- Smooth and continuous without break: continuous radiation
+- Hotter objects produce more light per area unit at all wave lengths, so the peak of hotter objects move to bluer colors at higher temperature
+- THings look good becasue they;re produing more blue than not blue
+- Electrons in any atom respond in a predicable way to particular energies
+- Every elment prouced a 'barcode' when exposed to light
+- Bombining continuous spectrum and birght light p specitrum -- e=we  that deelat proccesssssnt
+- Inteferes with motion: Doppler Shifrt / redshit -- sounds waves are pressure waves -- shacking air in the room -- shaky air shakes the ones in y
+  - Higher patch with higher frequency and shorter wavelength
+  - Lower frequency and wavelength
+- Reflecting telescope -- uses curvmrirros to eing ight to Earth; 1960s.
+Curr position matter
+- We use reflecting instead of refracting telescopes by size -- you can make mirrors much much larger than you can make lenses -- we can build 30-meter telescopes or more -- a mirror just just some shiny stuff sitting at the bottom, much easier to engineer.
+- Why does size matter when it comes to telescopes?
+Currently planning a 100-m telescope.
+TWo reasons you need a big teloscope:
+  - A telescope is a bucket which collects light: the bigger your telescope mirror/lens, the more light passes through it every second, so you can see fainter things. *Fainter* - not farther, but fainter.
+Sometimes things are faint because they're far, but they can be faint because they're small and dark.
+  - Size of the telescope sets the level of detail you can see in your focused image.
+A big telescope improves the angular resolution of images -- more detail.  also called angular separation -- smallest possible angle you can detect with your telescope system
+- For most time we've used the human eye -- which is great.
+But the human eye 'erases' every 0.03 seconds or so -- if we want to see something faint, it has to be bright enough to make an impression in .03 seconds, which restricts you
+- Mid-1800s, invention of photography: astronomy becomes astrophysics.
+You can take a picture of what is happening.